qmk/qmk_firmware/keyboards/plaid/keymaps/default/readme.md

 **Carriage Mode:**
 Turns on when enter is pressed, turns off when any next key is pressed

+To set the behavior of an LED, and save it to eeprom, hold the raise/lower keys together to access the adjust layer, then use the keys indicated below to set the behaviors

 * q = Toggle Red LED state, deactivates any other modes
 * w = Toggle Green LED state, deactivates any other modes
 * e = Set RED LED to modifier mode